pensieve-project/.github/profile/README.md

 **Pensieve** (this is the name of the stone bowl for viewing memories from Harry Potter) is an application where people create themes and post to them.

-By linking a post to a specific topic, life moments take on a certain emotional tone, and the posts gain greater significance for the user.
-Posts include a photo, a text description, and geolocation, and they can be viewed in the user's profile as a grid or on a map.
-Additionally, our app allows for searching by free-form topic and post descriptions, as well as browsing feeds of popular posts and topics.
-Users can search for and follow other users and also create collaborative posts, which will appear in their profile under the 'Albums' section.
+By linking a post to a specific topic, life moments take on a particular emotional tone, and the posts gain greater significance for the user.
+Each post includes a photo, a text description, and geolocation data, and they can be viewed in the user's profile either as a grid or on a map.
+Additionally, our app allows users to search by free-form themes and post descriptions, as well as browse feeds of popular posts and trending themes.
+Users can also search for and follow other users.
+Another key feature is the ability to create collaborative posts, which appear in the user's profile under the 'Albums' section.

 Pensieve is a place where you can discover something new about another person!